sjiaire/cr-site-natacha/content/sales_apartments/restful-gisozi.md

 {{< load-photoswipe >}}

 **3-Bedroom Apartment for Sale - Gisozi**

-Buy this beautiful 3-bedroom apartment located on the ground floor of a brand-new building of Gisozi nearby Kigali Independent University.
-Gisozi is a quiet neighborhood with several international schools and easy access to the City Center.
+Buy this unique 3-bedroom apartment located on both floors of an ecological 6-apartments’ building of Gisozi nearby Kigali Independent University (ULK).
+Gisozi is a prosperous neighborhood with several international schools and easy access to the City Center.

-This restful 2-storey residence is nice and fresh.
-On the ground floor, it has a spacious lounge, a small kitchen, an inviting bedroom and a bathroom.
-Upstairs, there are 2 charming bedrooms including an en suite.In addition, security service is available!
+This restful 2-storey residence is rustic and functional.
+On the ground floor, it has an inviting lounge, a small kitchen, a beautiful bedroom and bathroom.
+Upstairs, there are two bright bedrooms including an en suite.

 Outdoor, there is shared garden and shared parking space.